 The final step to all the claims, be it one chooses the option of downtown, airport or automated machines, would end at Gate 28 (Gate 27 for automated kiosks) in the transit area.
 Only the refund done through automated machines can be claimed through the ATM machine near Gate 28.
 The rest would still be processed manually by the customs officer.

 *Caution: With the exceptions of Korean Air and Asiana Airlines, all other international flights take off and land at the satellite terminal.
 Departing passengers would be taking a one-way trip to the satellite terminal, which has none of the tax refund counters.
-Therefore, always remember to carry out your tax refunds before you step onto the one-way escalator down to the skytrain station.
+Therefore, always remember to carry out your tax refund before you step onto the one-way escalator down to the skytrain station.